lorniu/go-translate/README.md

 The `gts-noprompt-picker` is another choice if you don't like the prompting style's picking.
 It will automately take the text from texter and choose a suitable from/to, then translate directly.

+### gts-paragraph-splitter

+Make mix-source-and-target-style translation possible.
+This is a basic implement to split source text to several parts.

 ## Extend your components